Debugging JavaScript and TypeScript

 Stacktraces & sourcemaps

-Bun transpiles every file, which sounds like it would mean that the stack traces you see in the console would unhelpfully point to the transpiled output.
-To address this, Bun automatically generates and serves sourcemapped files for every file it transpiles.
-When you see a stack trace in the console, you can click on the file path and be taken to the original source code, even though it was written in TypeScript or JSX, or has some other transformation applied.
-Bun automatically loads sourcemaps both at runtime when transpiling files on-demand, and when usingbun build to precompile files ahead of time.
+Bun transpiles every file, which could leave stack traces pointing at the transpiled output.
+To avoid this, Bun generates and serves sourcemapped files for every file it transpiles.
+When you see a stack trace in the console, you can click on the file path and land in the original source code, even though it was written in TypeScript or JSX, or has some other transformation applied.
+Bun loads sourcemaps both at runtime when transpiling files on-demand, and when usingbun build to precompile files ahead of time.

 Syntax-highlighted source code preview

-To help with debugging, Bun automatically prints a small source-code preview when an unhandled exception or rejection occurs.
-You can simulate this behavior by callingBun.inspect(error):
+Bun prints a small source-code preview when an unhandled exception or rejection occurs.
+To produce the same output yourself, callBun.inspect(error):

 V8 Stack Traces